I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 - You have accumulated 600 hours of insurable employment during the qualifying period

-The qualifying period is whichever of these is shorter: either the 52-week period leading up to the date of your EI sickness claim, or the time since you last made a claim for EI payments.
+The qualifying period is whichever of these is shorter: either the 52-week period leading up to the date of your EI sickness claim or the time since you last made a claim for EI payments.

 EI sick benefits calculator